SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 # Uploading the Arduino code to the board
 * Starting off, let's assume you’re using the IDE that is downloadable [here](https://www.arduino.cc/en/software).
 It’s a similar process with the Web Editor and the older Arduino uploader if you decide to go with those routes, so you can follow along regardless.

+* Side note: If you are using the Nano Every, you'll need to install a driver for the IDE to recognize the board, link [here](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-megaavr).

 * First, have the board plugged into your computer through USB.

 * Open the IDE and check that the board selected in the upper left is the board you’re using (it should automatically detect the COM port that it’s using, you’ll need that for a line in the Python controller file). *Refer to figure 1 for help.*